willmitchell/secret_runner_aws/README.md

 You can use this tool to manage secrets for other programs that you run on AWS.
-This program manages secrets within AWS SSM Parameter Store, encrypts secrets using KMS.
+This program manages secrets within AWS SSM Parameter Store, which encrypts secrets using KMS.

 Parameter naming convention: